 The preliminary geoscientific assessment built on the work previously conducted for the initial screenings (AECOM, 2012a; 2012b; 2012c; 2012d; 2012e) and focused on the the Area of the Five Communities (Figure 1.1).
 The geoscientific preliminary assessment was conducted using available geoscientific information and key geoscientific characteristics that can be realistically assessed at this early stage of the site evaluation process.
 These include: geology; structural geology; surface conditions; protected areas; and the potential for economically exploitable natural resources.
 The geoscientific data from characterization of the Bruce nuclear site (Intera Engineering Ltd., 2011) was especially important in that it provided detailed information on the geological, hydrogeological and geomechanical properties of the sedimentary strata found within the Area of the Five Communities.
-Where information and experience from other areas with similar geological settings in southern Ontario.
+Where information for the Area of the Five Communities was limited or not available, the assessment drew on information and experience from other areas with similar geological settings in southern Ontario.
 The geoscientific desktop preliminary assessment included the following review and interpretation activities: